When you got saved you were probably told a lot of wonderful things about your future. “God has a wonderful plan for your life.”

 But you know what?
-God is not only the Lord of your present and future, He is also the Lord of your past.
-When you were born again, He gave you a brand new life complete with a brand new past.
-How about that!
+God is not only the Lord of your present and future, he is also the Lord of your past.
+When you were born again, he gave you a brand new life complete with a brand new past.
 You have a completely new history!
 And it begins at the cross:

 I have been crucified with Christ; it is no longer I who live, but Christ lives in me.
 (Gal 2:20a)

-Do you want to live, and I mean, really live, with Him?
-Then you need to know the answer to three questions: (1) What did I lose at the cross?
+If you want to live with him, you need to know the answer to three questions: (1) What did I lose at the cross?
 (2) What did I gain at the cross?
 (3) What did I retain after the cross?

 1. What did I lose at the cross?

-Your natural inability to please God has also gone (Rm 8:8), as is any relationship you might have had with the law (Rm 7:6).
+Your natural inability to please God has also gone (Rom 8:8), as is any relationship you might have had with the law (Rom 7:6).
 God is pleased with you on account of Jesus so you can say goodbye to guilt and condemnation.
-There is no condemnation to those who are in Christ Jesus (Rm 8:1).
-Rejection is also gone and if you can wrap your mind around the awesome love revealed to you through the cross, then you will find all fear of punishment has gone as well (1 Jn 4:18).
+There is no condemnation to those who are in Christ Jesus (Rom 8:1).
+Rejection is also gone and if you can wrap your mind around the awesome love revealed to you through the cross, then you will find all fear of punishment has gone as well (1 John 4:18).

 Finally, the world as you knew it is no more (Gal 6:14).
-Your old sources of identity and security have been replaced with something infinitely better.
-Any performance anxiety you may have about the future will go when you realize that you are in Him and He has already overcome the world (Jn 16:33, Rev 3:5).
+Your old sources of identity and security have been replaced with something far better.
+Any performance anxiety you may have about the future leaves when you realize that you are in him and he has already overcome the world (John 16:33, Rev 3:5).